sonos/tract/README.md

 https://github.com/ARM-software/ML-KWS-for-MCU

-ARM demonstrated the capabilited of the Cortex-M family by providing tutorials and pre-trained models for keyword spotting.
+ARM demonstrated the capabilities of the Cortex-M family by providing tutorials and pre-trained models for keyword spotting.
 While the exercise is ultimately meant for micro-controllers, `tract` can run the intermediate TensorFlow models.